 innodb_force_recovery = 1

-- Try to restart your MySQL server (mysqld).
-If it does, continue with the next step.
-If MySQL service won’t start, repeat step 2 and increase the value of innodb_force_recovery until the restarts.
+- Try to restart your MySQL Server (mysqld).
+If it starts without any issue, continue with the next step.
+If MySQL service won’t start, repeat the step 2 and increase the value of innodb_force_recovery until it restarts.

-Caution!
-You can increment ‘innodb_force_recovery’ value from 1 till 6.
-However, setting the value to 4 or greater can corrupt the data file and lead to permanent data loss.
-Also, innodb_force_recovery set to a value greater than 3 doesn’t support dropping and creating a table.
-Learn more about innodb_force_recovery from here.
+Caution: You can increase the ‘innodb_force_recovery’ value from 1 till 6.
+However, setting the value to 4 or greater can lead to data loss.
+Also, if you set the innodb_force_recovery value to greater than 3, then it doesn’t support dropping and creating a table.
+Learn more about innodb_force_recovery here.

 - Once mysqld starts running in recovery mode, take a dump (backup) of the crashed databases and export all the databases: